 - What should you say?
-In a thank for the no, you will say something like: “I realize that at this time, you have found a different candidate but I want to thank you for the opportunity to learn more about your company.
-I appreciate the value XYZ company has in the field of _________ and I learned….
-In the future, I would like to be considered for opportunities you have for XPosition.
+In a thank for the no, you will say something like: “I realize that at this time, you have found a different candidate.
+I want to thank you for the opportunity to learn more about your company.
+I appreciate the value XYZ company has in the field of _________ and I enjoyed learning and your upcoming digital transformation.
+In the future, I would like to be considered for opportunities you have for X Position.
 Thank you again for spending the time with me in the interview process.”

 When else is a Thank You note appropriate?

-Stuck in your job search or just ready to move on or up from your existing position?
-Julie Walraven, a Wausau, Wisconsin-based professional resume writer and career marketing strategist, can help you get ready for your next role!
+Ready to move on or up from your existing position?
+Let me, Julie Walraven, a Wausau, Wisconsin-based triple-certified executive resume writer and career marketing strategist, help you get ready for your next role!
 To find out how, Click here!